 "Eighty-percent of all competition facilities for the Games have been secured, and the remaining 20 percent are still in negotiations," said Muto.

-Muto also mentioned the costs of the postponement, which he said the Tokyo Organizing Committee is not at the stage to either provide a precise estimate, or the timing as to when they will be able to.
+Muto also mentioned the costs of the postponement, which he said the Tokyo Organizing Committee is not at the stage to provide a precise estimate.

-On Wednesday, the Tokyo 2020 Organizing Committee said the Games to be held next summer are going to be "simplified" for safety and sustainability.
+On Wednesday, the Tokyo 2020 Organizing Committee said the Games to be held next summer are going to be "simplified".

-According to Muto, up to 200 simplification proposals have been drafted by the Tokyo 2020 Organizing Committee together with the IOC, and both organizations are in the process of narrowing down the list to items only feasible.
+According to Muto, up to 200 simplification proposals have been drafted by the Tokyo 2020 Organizing Committee together with the International Olympic Committee (IOC), and both organizations are in the process of narrowing down the list to items only feasible.

 At the same time, Muto mentioned that specific measures against COVID-19 to ensure the safety of the Games would be released around fall this year.